miamiyankee13/api-docs-medicine-cabinet/source/index.html.md

 }'
 ```

-> The above command returns a 201 status code and a JSON object structured like this:
+> The above command returns a 201 status code and a JSON object containing the strain information like this:

 ```json
 {